 1. Strong & Stable Security Measures and Protocols

 Cybersecurity is a moving target for many small businesses.
-Yet, the high cost of data breaches means you can't afford to ignore this essential component in your IT strategy.
+Yet, the high cost of data breaches means you can't afford to ignore this essential component of your IT strategy.

 Traditional antivirus software isn't equipped to handle newer threats such as zero-day exploits and ransomware, while firewalls aren't effective in protecting remote workers.
 Meanwhile, it takes only one employee to click on one malicious email to compromise your entire system.